EvanFjeld/w251-hw9/README.md

 You can see in the Tensorboard images that the model begins to overfit during each epoch but then takes a big jump in performance.
 Turning the learning rate and momentum would likely lead to better performance.

 ## Two VM Training
 In ithe folder title 'Double VM Performance', you can see a few images of the GPU usage and the model performance.
-To train the model two epochs on two VMs with multiple GPUs took just over half the time at xxxx with a final accuracy of yyyy.
+To train the model two epochs on two VMs with multiple GPUs took just less than half the time at xxxx with a with a final accuracy for the top 1 predictions of 51.552% and an accuracy of the top 5 predictions of 77.380%.
 Clearly, the time savings of multiple GPUs was worth it.

 It's not quite half the time because of the additional overhead required to coordinate the work between the VMs and communicate between themm.

+CPU times: user 19min 17s, sys: 13min 39s, total: 32min 57s
+Wall time: 1h 16min 49s